poetter-sebastian/SimpleThenticator/README.md

 Run Tests:
 ----------

-- All tests are inside [tests](https://github.com/poetter-sebastian/SimpleThenticator/tree/main/tests) folder.
+- All tests are inside the [tests folder](https://github.com/poetter-sebastian/SimpleThenticator/tree/main/tests).
 - Execute `composer run-script build-dev` to install all dependencies
 - Execute `composer run-script test` to run all tests in the test folder